yegor256/blog/_posts/2015/nov/2015-11-10-ten-mistakes-in-specs.md

 What is the difference between UUID and account number?
 Is it the same thing?
 It seems so, right?
 Or maybe they are different ... it would be great to know what UUID stands for.
-Is it "unique user ID" or maybe "unified user identity descriptor"?
+Is it "unique user ID" or maybe "unified user identity descriptor?"
 I have no idea.
 I'm lost, and I want to find the author of this text and do something bad to him ... or her.

 {% quote We're writing in order to be understood, not to impress the reader %}